-Despite their large size, Rottweilers are great for kids because of their strong pack loyalty, sweet-nature and their guard-dog instincts.
-As long as a Rottweiler goes through proper obedience and social training, these people-oriented dogs will thrive in a household with older kids.
-But even so, supervision is still necessary, as they may unintentionally hurt a child.
+Despite their large size, Rottweilers are great for kids because of their strong loyalty, sweet-nature, and their guard-dog instincts.
+As long as you provide sufficient obedience and social training, this people-oriented dog will thrive in a household with older kids.
+But even so, supervision is still needed, as they may inadvertently hurt a child.

 The key to a healthy child-dog relationship is in obedience training, especially with the Rottweiler.
 Read on to learn why a Rottweiler is perfect for your household with kids.
 Plus, we go over the best methods for fostering long-lasting relationships with your Rottweiler.